kubernetes/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 ![Provision a Service](/images/docs/service-catalog-provision.svg)

-1. When the `ServiceInstance` resource is created, Service Catalog initiates a call to the external service broker to provision an instance of the service.
+1. When the `ServiceInstance` resource is created, Service Catalog Controller initiates a call to the external service broker to provision an instance of the service.
 1. The service broker creates a new instance of the managed service and returns an HTTP response.
 1. A cluster operator can then check the status of the instance to see if it is ready.